Occudo Quantitative Strategies LP Makes New Investment in C.H. Robinson Worldwide, Inc. (NASDAQ:CHRW)

 Occudo Quantitative Strategies LP acquired a new stake in C.H.
 Robinson Worldwide, Inc. (NASDAQ:CHRW – Get Rating) during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor acquired 13,501 shares of the transportation company’s stock, valued at approximately $1,369,000.

 A number of other large investors have also made changes to their positions in the stock.
 Parnassus Investments LLC lifted its holdings in C.H.
 Robinson Worldwide by 46.0% in the 2nd quarter.
 Parnassus Investments LLC now owns 2,499,873 shares of the transportation company’s stock valued at $253,412,000 after purchasing an additional 787,887 shares in the last quarter.
 Point72 Asset Management L.P. purchased a new position in shares of C.H.
 Robinson Worldwide during the second quarter valued at approximately $39,997,000.
-Eaton Vance Management grew its stake in C.H.
-Robinson Worldwide by 27.0% in the 1st quarter.
-Eaton Vance Management now owns 1,328,146 shares of the transportation company’s stock worth $143,054,000 after acquiring an additional 282,532 shares during the period.
-Renaissance Technologies LLC raised its holdings in C.H.
+Eaton Vance Management boosted its position in C.H.
+Robinson Worldwide by 27.0% during the first quarter.
+Eaton Vance Management now owns 1,328,146 shares of the transportation company’s stock worth $143,054,000 after acquiring an additional 282,532 shares during the last quarter.
+Renaissance Technologies LLC grew its stake in C.H.
 Robinson Worldwide by 247.7% in the 2nd quarter.
-Renaissance Technologies LLC now owns 185,708 shares of the transportation company’s stock valued at $18,825,000 after acquiring an additional 132,300 shares during the last quarter.
+Renaissance Technologies LLC now owns 185,708 shares of the transportation company’s stock worth $18,825,000 after acquiring an additional 132,300 shares during the period.
 Finally, J. Goldman & Co LP purchased a new position in shares of C.H.
 Robinson Worldwide during the 1st quarter worth $13,623,000.
 Institutional investors and hedge funds own 92.16% of the company’s stock.

 Insider Buying and Selling at C.H.
 Robinson Worldwide